 Ozonolysis of Alkynes

 Ozonolysis of alkynes gives an acid anhydride or a diketone.
 The fragmentation is incomplete in this reaction.
-A reducing agent is not needed as a simple aqueous workup is followed.
+A reducing agent is not needed as a simple aqueous workup gives a mixture of carboxylic acids.

 Application of Ozonolysis

 Ozonolysis is used to determine the position of the double bond in alkenes and triple bonds in alkynes.
-It has been used very extensively in the determination of the structure of natural products, particularly the terpenes, and for the synthesis of rare aldehydes and ketones.
+It has been used extensively in determining the structure of natural products, particularly terpenes, and for synthesizing rare aldehydes and ketones.

 - Definition – Chem.libretexts.org